backdrop-contrib/taxonomy_access/README.txt

    Remember that all custom roles also have the authenticated role, so they gain any permissions granted that role.

-5. Check if you have ANY OTHER node access modules installed on your system.
+5. Check whether you have ANY OTHER node access modules installed.
    IMPORTANT: When using multiple access control modules, permissions are ALWAYS OR-ed together.
 If one module grants permissions for a given user or role for a node, then user CAN view/edit/delete even if another